TypicalHog/THCrypt/README.md

 Linux release is planned for the future.

 32-bit version is significantly slower than the 64-bit version at the moment.
+(Fixed in the upcoming release)

 I'm aware there is a possibility to recover deleted key.txt file, this will be resolved in the future.
 (Check roadmap for more info) https://github.com/TypicalHog/THCrypt/blob/master/ROADMAP.txt